moise-mulungu/mixed-react-projects/project-info/teamdm/agile.md

 - Savings
 - Teamwork

-1. Planning: is the first and the most crucial process of an P that is aimed to split tasks into the smallest one
+1. Planning: is the first and the most crucial process of an agile methodology that is aimed to split tasks into the smallest one

 2. Frequent testing: is the process that aims to add testing to the smallest task of the bigger task.
 This process prevent unexpected bugs in a large scale task.